runlochlomond/runlochlomond/about/index.md

 We pride ourselves in delivering a fun, high quality, safe and well organised experience for all participants and hope that you will come and join us this year.
 We have a scenic route that takes you through Balloch Castle Country Park (providing the stunning backdrop of Loch Lomond) and along the River Leven.
 In addition, we are providing every runner with a high quality:

 * Technical event t-shirt
 * Bespoke race medal

-* Goodie bag with gifts, water, snacks and discount vouchers for local services and attractions
+* Gifts, water, snacks and discount vouchers for local services and attractions

-* Prize list for individual winners and teams as well as spot prizes
+* Generous prize list for individual winners and teams in various categories

 We look forward to seeing you.
 Come & join in the run!